Calvinno/hello-world/README.md

 # hello-world
-GitHub tutorial on making a new repository
+GitHub tutorial on making a new repositor
+I love programming